By Ankita Amrit

 If you wonder how you can make spice mixes for different dishes, this website may help you.

 The ultimate secret to a mouth-watering dish with perfectly cooked ingredients is the low-medium flame.
-When you cook on high-flame, spices tend to burn.
-This takes away the flavour and color of the dish.
+When you cook on high flame, spices tend to burn.
+This takes away the flavor and color of the dish.
 Slow cooking is time-taking but the result is worth the effort.
-On a low flame, the spices, veggies and meat cook evenly leaving out the flavor slowly in the pot.
+On a low flame, the spices, veggies, and meat cook evenly leaving out the flavor slowly in the pot.

 You added and cooked the ingredients and the dish is done.
 But, the final touch is equally important.
 You would be surprised to know that each dish has its unique finishing touch.
 For example, if you are making sambhar, you finish it by adding crackled mustard seeds and curry leaves in hot mustard.
 If you are making chicken butter masala, adding cream, dried fenugreek leaves and fresh coriander leaves is a must.
 So, be sure to add the perfect finishing touch.

 Indian cooking is all about adjusting according to your palate.
 Adjust the spices as per your wish.
 Wish you happy cooking this weekend!